Top 10 Simple Yoga Poses for Cervical Spondylosis and Neck Pain Cure

 Yoga for cervical spondylosis treatment

-9. Kohni Chalana (Elbow Rotations): Kohni Chalana is very useful to improve the mobility and strength of the shoulders and the neck which may prevent cervical spondylitis, frozen shoulder, and bursitis.
+9. Kohni Chalana (Elbow Rotations): Kohni Chalana is very useful to improve the mobility and strength of the shoulders and the neck, which may prevent cervical spondylitis, frozen shoulder, and bursitis.

-10 Best exercises for cervical spondylosis
+9 Best exercises for cervical spondylosis

 2. Try to push your head with your palm and resist the pressure with your static neck.

 3. Sit in a comfortable position.
 Make your back and neck straight.
 Now, turn your head toward the right side and see your shoulder.
-Come to the original position, and then turn to the left side.
+Come to the original post, and then turn to the left side.
 Do this neck exercise for 10 seconds.
 This exercise helps to relieve neck pain.

 How to cure frozen shoulder?